mu-opensource/Morpx-docs-en/MUVS3/MUVS3_Mixly/index.rst

 MU 3 Mixly Programming Guide
 ===============================

-This passage introduces how to use MU Vision Sensor 3 with Arduino board and Mixly IDE。
+This passage introduces how to use MU Vision Sensor 3 with Arduino board and Mixly IDE.

 .. toctree::
     :maxdepth: 1